Thatcoderguy123/Speech-Recognition-With-Python/README.md

 Then click on the code tab here and you should see 'HTTPS' and see a url.
 Copy that url.
 Then, in the your terminal/command prompt, type: 'git clone <insert url>' Then change your directory to wherever you cloned the project.
 Then type in the terminal: 'python main.py'

-Requires Python 3.x and kivy, filestack-python, and SpeechRecognition